PyFE/PyFENG/README.md

   * Stochastic-alpha-beta-rho (SABR) model
   * Hyperbolic normal stochastic volatility (NSVh) model
   * Heston model
-  * Ornstein-Uhlenbeck driven stochastic volatility model
+  * Ornstein-Uhlenbeck-driven stochastic volatility (OUSV) model

 ## About the package
 * It assumes variables are `numpy` arrays.
 So the computations are naturally vectorized.
 * It is purely in Python (i.e., no C, C++, cython).
-* It is implemented with python class.
+* It is implemented with Python class.
 * It is intended for, but not limited to, academic use.
 By providing reference models, it saves researchers' time.

 ## Installation